MSc Public Health

-Study for a Masters at Liverpool John Moores University’s renowned Public Health Institute.
-This well-established Public Health MSc offers a research-informed learning environment which reflects the latest sector developments.
+This well-established Public Health MSc from LJMU's Public Health Institute offers a research-informed learning environment reflecting latest sector developments.

 - Develop knowledge and skills aligned to the Public Health Training Curriculum and The Public Health Skills and Career Framework

 - Study at LJMU's world renowned Public Health Institute

 - Benefit from the research-led content of this longstanding programme

 - Enjoy a flexible approach to study and network with full and part-time students from differing backgrounds

 - Look forward to career opportunities in local authorities, the health sector, voluntary sector, private sector or research

 - Benefit from support and guidance for placement learning

 This well-established programme, underpinned by the Public Health Skills and Career Framework (2010), is the ideal choice if you want to develop or enhance your public health knowledge and competencies.